-We have adapted our operating procedures to include updated admissions documents, a modified cancellation policy, and a mandatory declaration of health form that follows best practices for safe COVID-19 management.
+We have adapted our operating procedures to include updated admissions documents, a modified cancellation policy, and a self-declaration of health form that follows best practices for safe COVID-19 management.

 We are planning for the upcoming avalanche education season with both traditional and blended delivery of our coursework, adapting as necessary to meet current health regulations.

-We will require all students who have been out of the country or state to follow state travel mandates which may include negative testing at arrival in AK or just before, and a second negative test 7 days later or self isolating for 14 days prior to attending a course.
-Students and instructors should not attend a course if they have been in contact with someone who is showing symptoms of COVID-19 without isolating for 14 days prior to the course start date.
+We will require all students who have been out of the country or state to follow state/federal travel mandates.
+Students and instructors should not attend a course if they have been in close contact with someone who is showing symptoms of COVID-19 within 7 days prior to the course start date.
 Students and instructors should not attend a course if they have any COVID-19 symptoms.

 A safety plan will be developed for each course to ensure student and instructor safety.